-The available in vitro and in vivo genotoxicity assay results are largely negative for parent RDX or its oxidative metabolites (see Appendix C, Section C.3.2), supporting the hypothesis that parent RDX or its oxidative metabolites do not interact directly with deoxyribonucleic acid (DNA).
-In contrast, there are some positive genotoxicity results for the N-nitroso metabolites of RDX, specifically hexahydro-1-nitroso-3,5-dinitro-1,3,5-triazine (MNX) and hexahydro-1,3,5-trinitroso-1,3,5-triazine (TNX).
-MNX and TNX have been identified from minipigs; minipigs were chosen as the animal model for investigation of RDX metabolism because the GI tract of pigs more closely resembles that of humans (Musick et al., 2010; Major et al., 2007).
-MNX has tested positive in some in vitro assays, including unscheduled DNA synthesis in primary rat hepatocytes and the mouse lymphoma forward mutation assay (Snodgrass, 1984), although MNX tested negative in the only in vivo test performed, a mouse dominant lethal mutation test (Snodgrass, 1984).
-MNX was not mutagenic in Salmonella typhimurium (strains TA98, TA100, TA1535, TA1537, and TA1538), with or without the addition of the S9 metabolic activating mixture (Pan et al., 2007b; Snodgrass, 1984).
-When S. typhimurium strains TA97a and TA102, strains sensitive to frame shift and oxidative DNA damage, were used in conjunction with elevated concentrations of the metabolizing system (S9), MNX and TNX were mutagenic.
-N-nitroso metabolites, including MNX and TNX, are generated anaerobically and are likely a result of bacterial transformation of parent RDX in the GI tract to various N-nitroso derivatives (Pan et al., 2007b).
-Exposure to potentially mutagenic N-nitroso metabolites of RDX generated in the GI tract of mice may occur in the liver (and subsequently in the systemic circulation) via enterohepatic circulation.
-However, in pigs, the N-nitroso metabolites of RDX have been identified only in trace amounts in urine compared to the major metabolites, 4-nitro-2,4-diazabutanal and 4-nitro-2,4-diaza-butanamide (Major et al., 2007).
-Thus, the contribution of the N-nitroso metabolites to the overall carcinogenic potential of RDX is unclear.
+- 1 amounts of MNX and TNX metabolites were identified in minipigs orally exposed to C-RDX in an - 2 ADME study; minipigs were chosen as the animal model for investigation of RDX metabolism - 3 because the GI tract of pigs more closely resembles that of humans (Musick et al., 2010; Major et al., - 4 2007).
+MNX has tested positive in some in vitro assays, including unscheduled DNA synthesis in - 5 primary rat hepatocytes and the mouse lymphoma forward mutation assay (Snodgrass, 1984), - 6 although MNX tested negative in the only in vivo test performed, a mouse dominant lethal mutation - 7 test (Snodgrass, 1984).
+MNX was not mutagenic in Salmonella typhimurium (strains TA98, TA100, - 8 TA1535, TA1537, and TA1538), with or without the addition of the S9 metabolic activating mixture - 9 (Pan et al., 2007b; Snodgrass, 1984).
+When S. typhimurium strains TA97a and TA102, strains - sensitive to frame shift and oxidative DNA damage, were used in conjunction with elevated - concentrations of the metabolizing system (S9), MNX and TNX were mutagenic.
+N-nitroso - metabolites, including MNX and TNX, are generated anaerobically and are likely a result of bacterial - transformation of parent RDX in the GI tract to various N-nitroso derivatives (Pan et al., 2007b). - 14 Exposure to potentially mutagenic N-nitroso metabolites of RDX generated in the GI tract of mice - may occur in the liver (and subsequently in the systemic circulation) via enterohepatic circulation. - However, as noted earlier in pigs, the N-nitroso metabolites of RDX have been identified only in - trace amounts in urine compared to the major metabolites, 4-nitro-2,4-diazabutanal and 4-nitro- - 18 2,4-diaza-butanamide (Major et al., 2007).
+Thus, the contribution of the N-nitroso metabolites to - 19 the overall carcinogenic potential of RDX is unclear.

-Aberrant expression of miRNAs was observed in the brains and livers of female B6C3F $1$ mice fed 5 mg RDX/kg in the diet for 28 days (Zhang and Pan, 2009b) (dose of 0.75-1.5 mg/kg-day estimated by Bannon et al. (2009b)), with several oncogenic miRNAs being upregulated, while several tumor-suppressing miRNAs were downregulated.
+Aberrant expression of miRNAs was observed in the brains and livers of female B6C3F1 mice fed 5 mg RDX/kg in the diet for 28 days (Zhang and Pan, 2009b) (dose of 0.75-1.5 mg/kg-day estimated by Bannon et al. (2009b)), with several oncogenic miRNAs being upregulated, while several tumor-suppressing miRNAs were downregulated.
 However, the pattern of induction was not always consistent in the livers of RDX-treated mice (e.g., miR-92a was downregulated in liver tissue samples when it is typically upregulated in hepatocellular carcinomas) (Sweeney et al., 2012b). miRNAs have been associated with several cancers (Wiemer, 2007; Zhang et al., 2007), but the utility of miRNAs as predictive of carcinogenesis has not been demonstrated (Bannon et al., 2009b).
-Further, it is unknown whether or not aberrant expression of a specific miRNA (or suite of

-- 1 miRNAs) plays a role in the MOA of RDX carcinogenicity.
-Microarray analysis of gene expression in - 2 male Sprague-Dawley rats after exposure to a single oral (capsule) dose of RDX revealed a general - 3 upregulation in gene expression (predominantly genes involved in metabolism) in liver tissues - 4 (Bannon et al., 2009a); however, the relevance of this finding to the carcinogenicity of RDX is - 5 unclear.
+Further, it is unknown whether or not aberrant expression of a specific miRNA (or suite of miRNAs) plays a role in the MOA of RDX carcinogenicity.
+Microarray analysis of gene expression in male Sprague-Dawley rats after exposure to a single oral (capsule) dose of RDX revealed a general upregulation in gene expression (predominantly genes involved in metabolism) in liver tissues (Bannon et al., 2009a); however, the relevance of this finding to the carcinogenicity of RDX is unclear.